-- Credit Concentration Risk: is a risk in any single exposure or group of exposures with the potential to produce losses large enough (relative to a bank's capital, total assets, or overall risk level) to threaten a bank's health or ability to maintain its core operations.
-Risk concentrations are arguably the single most important cause of major problems in banks. - Settlement risk is the risk arising in connection with the settlement of payments for trade in securities and other instruments.
-The risk arises if payments are remitted before the Bank can ascertain that the corresponding payments have been transferred to one of the Bank's accounts. - Underwriting risk is the risk that premiums will not be sufficient to cover future incurred losses.
-It also includes the Bank's exposure on account of security issues underwritten by the Bank.
+- Settlement risk is the risk arising in connection with the settlement of payments for trade in securities and other instruments.
+The risk arises if payments are remitted before the Bank can ascertain that the corresponding payments have been transferred to one of the Bank's accounts. - Underwriting risk is the risk arising in connection with the procedures adopted by the Bank in the credit appraisal process.
+It also includes the Bank's exposure on account of security issues underwritten by the Bank. - Credit concentration risk arises from any single exposure or Group of exposures with the potential to produce losses large enough (relative to a bank's capital, total assets, or overall risk level) to threaten a bank's health or ability to maintain its core operations.